tmastny/website2/content/projects/napkin-math/p7/_index.md

 are much more likely to be in memory, and old revisions can stay on disc until they are migrated off.

+As an side, you'd now likely want to create a view such as `latest_products` with `where is_latest = true`, since the typical CRUD operations would not want to waste time querying revisions, and you don't want to accidentally forget and have a really slow query.

 ### overall